The hybrid anti-symmetrized coupled channels method (haCC) for the tRecX code: Usage examples

 \subsection{The tRecX GUI on the AMOS Gateway}

 An HTML-based GUI was designed for tRecX and implemented in the AMOS Gateway \cite{AMOSgateway} that hosts several codes for atomic, molecular and optical sciences.
 The codes and a range of resources can be accessed through the gateway in a uniform way.
 The tRecX GUI is primarily for low-threshold access by first-time users.
 It provides all essential tutorials, that can be amended and changed all the way to completely new calculations.
 Results can be downloaded and graphics can be produced by interactive access to the \lcode{plot.py} script provided with the tRecX release.
-Fig.~\ref{fig:amos} shows a screenshot of the interface.
+Fig.~\ref{fig:amos} shows a screenshot of the interface. {Access to a free acount to the AMOS Gateway, with limited resources, will be granted after review by one of administrators.}